dariusVassel/phase-4-backend-project/README.md

 ## Demonstration

-Visual walktrhough of project can be seen here: https://youtu.be/cxwFQYvl5bo
+Visual walkthrough of project can be seen here: https://youtu.be/cxwFQYvl5bo

 ## Requirements